RohanFernandez/FretBuzzEngine/README.md

 # **FretBuzz OpenGL Game Engine**

 A game engine made to support 2D and 3D games.
-All libraries are contained within the repository and should run out-of-the-box provided you use Visual Studio 2017, Platform toolset v141.

 ## **Notes**
 1. On building in either of the build conifigurations, the 'Resources' folder (which holds all the assets) is copied to the 'Output' directory using xcopy each time as a Post Build Event.